History of Soviet Russia and the Soviet Union (1917–1927): Propaganda and media

 Some of the leading Bolsheviks who came to power in 1917 had been pamphleteers or editors, including Lenin, Trotsky, Stalin, Bukharin, and Zinoviev.
 Lenin set up the daily newspaper Pravda in January 1912.
 Before it was suppressed by the government in 1914 it was a "singularly effective propaganda and educational instrument which enabled the Bolsheviks to gain control of the Petersburg labour movement and to build up a mass base for their organization."
-Under Lenin, the Bolsheviks (Communists) controlled all of the media After 1917.
+Under Lenin, the Bolsheviks controlled all of the media after 1917.
 The major national newspapers were Izvestia (the voice of the government), and especially Pravda (the voice of the party).
 Pravda acquired the first and best printing equipment for illustrations.
 The leading newspapers developed a specialized rhetorical vocabulary designed to enhance the totalitarian structure of society, with total truth emanating from the top, and all sorts of mischievous errors stemming from clumsy bureaucrats at lower levels, or from devious traitors and spies working on behalf of capitalism.

 The Communist leadership was rooted in printed propaganda.
 Taking over a nation where 90% could not read, they made schools and literacy a high priority in order to optimize printed journalism and propaganda through newspapers and magazines, as well as posters that reached the illiterate older generations.